Battleground states report relatively few problems at polls

 As Americans began to cast their ballots in person Tuesday, election officials and voting rights activists reported few early problems at the polls in battleground states that could determine who wins the presidency and which party controls the US Senate.

-In the Democratic stronghold of Milwaukee, Wisconsin, meanwhile, officials said there were no reports of problems at polling places or at the city's absentee ballot counting center.
+In the Democratic stronghold of Milwaukee, Wisconsin, meanwhile, officials reported no problems at polling places or at the city's absentee ballot counting center.

-"No news is good news," Milwaukee Mayor Tom Barrett said.
+"No news is good news," Milwaukee Mayor Tom Barrett told reporters.
 "We're off to a great start."

+One exception was in four spots of the key state of North Carolina.
+Statewide election results will be delayed by at least 45 minutes -- until 8:15 p.m.
+ET -- after the state board of elections extended voting at four locations that opened late on Election Day.

+While voting proceeded relatively smoothy in key states, federal and state officials said they were working to combat misleading information spread through anonymous robocalls that seemed intent on discouraging people from heading to the polls.

 The plaintiffs allege officials in this suburban Philadelphia county conducted "pre-canvassing" of ballots before 7 a.m.
 ET Tuesday and allowed people to fix perceived defects in their ballots.
 The Republicans have asked a federal judge to order county officials to set aside any changed ballots.
 They argue that treating mail-in ballots differently in Montgomery County than other counties in the state violates the Constitution.

-Note: CORRECTION: This story has been updated to correct the time polls opened in Arizona to 6 a.m.